gzachariadis/Python.Challenges/README.md

 > and will not receive any honor or rank.
 This includes clever solutions that are clearly created
 > for the spirit of cheating.
 Repeat offenders who have intentionally cheated will be banned.

-## Author's Notes

-You acknowledge and agree that your use of the repository materials is at your own risk.
-The author accepts no responsibility or liability whatsoever for any consequences arising directly or indirectly from any action or inaction taken by you on the basis of, or in reliance on, any information or material contained in or linked to this repository.
-The information contained in this repository is provided "as is" with no warranties of completeness, accuracy, usefulness, or timeliness.
-The author reserves the right to change any of the items used or contained in the repository at any time without notice.

 ## Statistics

 - [1 kyu - Expert]()